-Being able to dialogue with interesting and people we admire is in a word, amazing.
-Of course, like any social media Twitter has some issues.
+Being able to dialogue with interesting people we admire is in a word, amazing.
+Of course, like any social media, Twitter has some issues.
 For one, conversations can get swallowed up in the public maelstrom.
 Insightful voices and opinions can get drowned out by those able to drum up noise for their own sentiments.
 And, if it’s on the timeline, the mob can claim for itself and run away with your conversation.

 How do you avoid that?
 By taking advantage of Twitter DMs.

 Twitter allows you to take conversations out of the public domain and into to private inbox via Direct Messages (DMs).
 So the next time you feel like the conversation’s getting away from you on the timeline you can move the discussion to your inbox.
 This will help you talk directly to the people you wanted to be talking to.

 It goes without saying that not everyone will indulge appeals to continue discussions through DMs.
 Your ability to get a response will rest on how well you can attract attention and how well you can hold a conversation.

 In this article, we’ll cover how you can send direct messages and some tips you could use to elevate your DM game.

 How to send a DM on your desktop

 - To send a DM click on “Messages”, in the control panel.